InteractiveComputerGraphics/splashsurf/index.md

 ## About

-This project consists of the following crates:
+This project consists of the following components:
  - 🛠️ `splashsurf`: Binary crate with a CLI (command line interface) to quickly run surface reconstructions of SPH particle data files from the terminal.
 Install with `cargo install splashsurf`.
  - 🧰 `splashsurf_lib`: Rust library that implements the reconstruction method used by the CLI.
 Allows integrating the reconstruction procedure directly into other Rust applications.
 Furthermore, it resembles a framework providing access to individual building blocks to create your own surface reconstruction pipeline.
  - 🐍 `pysplashsurf`: Bindings to the CLI and library for Python.
-Install with `pip install splashsurf` and see the [`README`](pysplashsurf/README.md) for more details.
+Install with `pip install splashsurf` and see the [`README`](https://github.com/InteractiveComputerGraphics/splashsurf/blob/main/pysplashsurf/README.md) for more details.
+ - 🎬 `splashsurf_studio`: Blender add-on built on top of the Python bindings for on-the-fly surface reconstruction.
+Available from the [official Blender extension repository](https://extensions.blender.org/add-ons/splashsurf-studio/).

 <p align="center">
 <img src="assets/example_particles.png" alt="Image of the original particle data" width="32%"> <img src="assets/example_coarse.png" alt="Image of a coarse reconstructed surface mesh" width="32%"> <img src="assets/example_fine.png" alt="Image of a fine reconstructed surface mesh" width="32%">